Ways to make ends meet on a small farm or ranch

 The bug-out farm

 Offer contracts to friends and acquaintances who might want to know they have a place they’d be welcome to go in an emergency.
 Some people spend a surprising amount of money on land and a building for a bug-out shelter, and they don’t even have a way to grow food, just some storage.
 A farm is a much more workable place to be in a disaster, if you can get along with other people and help with chores.
-A similar arrangement would be if group of city-dwelling friends individually invested in side-by-side plots, then allowed someone wanting to farm to lease and develop the land with no rent.
+You might also find a group of city-dwelling friends you can get along with who want to individually invest in side-by-side plots, lease them the land, and help them develop it.
 Both the farmer and city dwellers would be benefitting from the arrangement.
 Make clear agreements about how decisions would be made in a disaster situation.
-It also is important to build relationships over time, such as invitation to have a weekend visit once a year.
+It also is important to build relationships over time, which could be as simple as an invitation to have a weekend visit once a year with you as the host.